BenRickard16/Statistical-Modelling-II/README.md

 # Statistical-Modelling-II
-All of my R code from the Statistical Modelling II module at Durham University
+All of my R code from the Statistical Modelling II module at Durham University including work done in computer practical classes and examinations